 Rob is a highly experienced producer, programme creator and writer across primetime, entertainment, reality and comedy genres.
 He has extensive experience in the UK television industry having previously been Head of Entertainment for Scottish Media Group and Princess Productions, as well as Executive and Senior Producer for London Weekend Television, Carlton, HatTrick and Celador.
 During his career, Rob has worked on many iconic and leading series including Don’t Try This At Home, Surprise Surprise, Popstars, Man O Man, The Likely Lads, Wheel of Fortune, Big Talent Show, Supermarket Sweep, Blind Date, and Beadles About.
 He also co-wrote and created the sitcom Barbara.

-Sangeeta previously held the position of Chief Operating Officer at HIT Entertainment where she managed the company’s day-to-day operations, including business development and global brand management, and had global responsibility for revenue functions including TV, brands, consumer products, DVD, and live events/attractions.
+Sangeeta previously held the position of Chief Operating Officer at HIT Entertainment where she managed the company’s day-to-day operations, including business development and global brand management, and had global responsibility for all key revenue functions of the company including TV, brands, consumer products, DVD, and live events/attractions.
 She also managed offices in London, New York, Hong Kong and Tokyo.

 Prior to joining HIT Entertainment, she was a Principal at Apax Partners, a private equity firm, where she had responsibility for sourcing, evaluating and executing on investments, working with management teams in the media sector globally, with a particular focus on the entertainment and TV production sub-sectors.
 She has also held positions in the Investment Banking Division of Goldman Sachs and with J.P.
 Morgan.

-Sangeeta graduated with distinction from the University of California, Berkeley with a BS in Business Administration.
-She holds an MBA with Honours from the Wharton School of Business.
+Sangeeta has a BS with distinction from the University of California, Berkeley and an MBA with Honours from the Wharton School of Business.

 Nicky Gray is Director of Human Resources at FremantleMedia.
 Nicky was appointed Director of Human Resources in 2002 and is responsible for setting HR function strategy and ensuring its effective operation and execution throughout the FremantleMedia Group worldwide.